Hemchandra Barua

+Early life

+Barua was born on 10 December 1835 to Muktaram Barua and Rupohi Devi at Rajabahar village of Dergaon in undivided Sibsagar district.
+He was oldest among his siblings.

 Literacy works

 He was the compiler of the first exhaustive Assamese dictionary Hemkosh, where spellings based on Sanskrit were first introduced.
 It was the second dictionary of the Assamese language.
 It was published in 1900 after his death under the supervision of Capt.
 P. R. Gordon, ISC and Hemchandra Goswami.

 Some of his other works are listed below: